MichaelMarner/thesis-template/README.md

 Australia.
 It meets the guidelines specified by the Graduate Research Office.
 That said, with some adjustments this template should be useful for anybody.

+I'm happy to accept Pull Requests for improvements on this template.

+Happy Writing!

 ## Features:

  * Nice cover page